vtexdocs/help-center-content/docs/tutorials/en/what-is-the-issuing-bank.md

 ---
-title: What is the Issuing Bank?
+title: 'What is the Issuing Bank?'
 id: 7aVIVGwgtU4SWuqowSQksg
 status: PUBLISHED
 createdAt: 2018-02-19T13:32:08.386Z